CosmicElodie/heigvd-pro-b-02/README.md

 ## Dependencies
 ###
-Running the react website requires you to havethese programs installed beforehand
+Running the react website requires you to have these programs installed beforehand

 - Maven
 - NodeJS